 Make sure that your profile’s visibility is set to public to avoid alienating future employers, colleagues, and customers.
 If you are concerned about privacy, you can easily adjust some of the information in your profile setting to make sure that only approved connections see it.

-In your description, you should sell yourself but keep it concise and clear.
-Be certain to include facts and figures.
-For example, stating that you increased engagement by X% is far more compelling than calling yourself a social media or email marketing expert.
+In your description, sell yourself but keep it concise and clear.
+Be sure to include facts and figures that demonstrate your achievements.
+For example, stating that you ‘increased engagement by x%’ is far more compelling than calling yourself a ‘social media or email marketing expert’.

 Finally, just like your CV, make sure that you regularly update your profile – certainly every time you make a career move, speak at a conference or learn a new skill.

 Your LinkedIn network is your most valuable asset.
 Building and expanding your network can help to open doors to exciting opportunities in your career.
 While it’s a good practice to accept most of the connection requests that you get, be proactive and start sending them as well.
 Start by connecting with colleagues, current and previous, your alumni and fellow industry professionals.
 Keep in mind potential prospects and be sure to connect with recruitment consultants (specifically VMA GROUP recruitment consultants!).
 You never know what new opportunities may come your way.

 Set time during the day to go through your feed to like, comment and share content posted by your network.
 Not only does this keep you visible but it’s a good way of building and fostering relationships over time.
 Actively participate in discussions, sharing your views and insights.
 If there’s no relevant discussions for you to join, initiate your own!

 LinkedIn is a professional network, so make sure that the content that you share aligns with how you want to be perceived by others in the business world.
 Keep your posts thoughtful and positive!